 A miracle of both man and nature in Thessaly.
 The impressive dam in Kakavia created Lake Plastiras, one of the biggest artificial lakes in Greece and, framed by the fir tree peaks of the Agrafa Mountains, one of the most beautiful.
 Enjoy your holiday biking around the lake, kayaking, rock climbing and hiking, horseback riding and 4x4 adventures.
 Taste authentic local flavours and wines, relax in cosy stone guest houses with views of the lake and explore old monasteries and historic villages.
 Lake Plastira is not just a winter destination.
 There is always a reason to vacation here, any season of the year.

 Lake Plastira: a man-made marvel in Thessaly

 A Greek general, later prime minister, Nicholas Plastiras, had the idea in 1928.
 Years later, the dam and the lake became a reality and he became its ‘godfather’.
-Although he didn’t live to see it, the lake was his gift to future generations: blue water, beaches and fir trees, with people enjoying the landscape in every possible way.
+Although modesty never permitted him to say so, the lake was his gift to future generations; blue water, beaches and fir trees, with people enjoying the landscape in every possible way.
 It’s a sight for sore eyes!